Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 15) When an area such as Test Subject Zone or Entity Area is under assault by hostile forces, employees are to be informed of the situation and warned to stay away from the area until properly dealt with.

 *a) If employees refuse to leave the area under assault, they are in violation of this clause and may be subject to punishment.*

+16) Outer dimensions of any kind may not be accessed, or used in any way.

+*a) Task Force Detachment "The Crazies" members are exempt from this law, and are authorized to fully have access to all dimensions in every shape or form.*

+*b) The following have been granted the ability to authorize anyone to enter a given dimension; Classification - X, Security Corps General, The Crazies members ranking "Crazy Advisor"+.*

 ## **Section 3: Nova Corporation Hierarchy**